freerange/site/soups/weeklinks/week-530-links.snip.markdown

 ### [Building Git](https://shop.jcoglan.com/building-git/)

 [James Coglan](https://blog.jcoglan.com/) has written a book which walks you through building git from scratch in Ruby.
-I haven't had a chance to look at it ye, but I'm sure it's full of useful explanations of programming concepts. <%= by('james-mead') %>
+I haven't had a chance to look at it yet, but I'm sure it's full of useful explanations of programming concepts. <%= by('james-mead') %>

 ### [Deconstructing the Monolith](https://engineering.shopify.com/blogs/engineering/deconstructing-monolith-designing-software-maximizes-developer-productivity)